yperea/quiron/README.md

 Currently, the industry, in general, does not track whether medical procedures or diagnoses work or not, and frequently patients don't monitor their health after a treatment as seriously as they should.
 According to studies, doctors have a hard time finding any data exploring the long-term effects of procedures and treatements, because 84 percent of U.S.-recognized medical specialties have no data registries at all.

-I would like to build a platform that allows a better follow-up of medical treatments.
+I would like to build a platform that, in addition to connecting the patient and the doctor through the scheduling of medical appointments, allows a better control of medical treatments after the visit.

 ### Project Technologies/Techniques (TBD)
 * Security/Authentication